docker-library/docs/gcc/README.md

 ## Start a gcc instance running your app

 For this image, the most straight-forward use is to use a gcc container as both the build environment as well as the runtime environment.
-In your Dockerfile, you can something along the lines of the following will compile and run your project.
+In your Dockerfile, you can do something along the lines of the following will compile and run your project.

     FROM gcc
     ADD . /usr/src/myapp